-Consequently, we at Fill developed a revolutionary solution, the GRIND PERFORMER F, consisting of a Comau robot with Sinumerik controller, which uses a fully automated tool replacement system to automatically perform the various deburring operations for smaller through to giant iron castings.
-In addition to the time saved, the flexibility, quality, and reproducibility of machining, it is above all the improvement in working conditions achieved by using the GRIND PERFORMER F that makes it the ideal solution.
+Consequently, we at Fill developed a revolutionary solution, the GRIND PERFORMER, consisting of an industrial robot with Sinumerik controller, which uses a fully automated tool replacement system to automatically perform the various deburring operations for smaller through to giant iron castings.
+In addition to the time saved, the flexibility, quality, and reproducibility of machining, it is above all the improvement in working conditions achieved by using the GRIND PERFORMER that makes it the ideal solution.

-The next development step in the processing of iron castings involves integrating a camera system with FILL STUDIO.
+The next development step in the processing of iron castings involves integrating a camera system with CYBERNETICS STUDIO.
 Here, the camera and a special software package are used to automatically generate a 3D model of a casting.
-FILL STUDIO then automatically identifies the machining operations required and passes the work order to the GRIND PERFORMER F which then performs the operations fully automatically.
+CYBERNETICS STUDIO then automatically identifies the machining operations required and passes the work order to the GRIND PERFORMER which then performs the operations fully automatically.

 //Tobias Wageneder, Software Technology -–Simulation and Virtual Commissioning